-In order to connect the Google email server in Email from your domain, you must either enable access to less secure apps or use 2-Step Verification with an application-specific password, depending on the authentication setting of the Google account you are trying to use.
+In order to connect the Google email server in Email from your domain, you must either enable access to less secure apps or use 2-Step Verification with an App Password.
+Which option you use depends on the authentication setting of the Google account you are trying to use.

 In this article, you'll learn how to handle a connection error when setting up Email from your domain with a Google email server.

-In the Allow less secure apps section, click Turn on access (Figure 1).
+- In the Less secure app access section, click Turn on access (Figure 1).

-In the Less secure app access page, toggle All less secure apps ON (Figure 2).
+- In the Less secure app access page, toggle Allow less secure apps ON (Figure 2).

 Note Access to the less secure apps setting will not be available and will be hidden in the following scenarios:

 - 2-Step Verification is enabled for your account.
-Such accounts require an application-specific password for less secure apps access.
+Such accounts require an App Password for less secure apps access.

-- Your G Suite administrator locked the less secure app account access.
-In this case, you must use 2-Step Verification with an application-specific password.
+- Your G Suite administrator locked the less secure app account access option.
+In this case, you must use 2-Step Verification with an App Password.

-If you are using 2-Step Verification, you'll need to generate an application-specific password in your Google Account and use it as your password in the Send Email from your domain page.
+If you use 2-Step Verification, you'll need to generate an App Password in your Google Account and use it as your password in the Send Email from your domain page.